guyandtheworld/Snapdiet/README.md

 <br>

 -  [ ] In the Daily Calorie goal box, all the values shouldn't be allowed.
 Calculate an optimum calorie value for a person and then increment 200+ or 200- calorie to that and display as a drop down menu.
-(See how popular apps hands pop up UI and drop down boxes)
+(See how popular apps hands pop up UI and drop down boxes)(Claimed by Aswin G and Albin)
 <br>